Midwifery practice learning

-Your practice supervisors(s) will support your learning and development throughout your allocated learning environment.
+Your practice supervisor(s) will support your learning and development throughout your allocated learning environment.
 This will be tailored to your individual needs and enable you to meet your outcomes.
 Supervisors provide ongoing feedback on your progress and discuss this with your nominated practice assessor and academic assessor.

 Your nominated practice assessor will assess your progress at regular intervals and give you feedback.
 Your assessor will discuss your progress with your academic assessor and, together, they will confirm achievement of the outcomes/proficiencies at the end of your allocated practice learning experience.

 Your academic assessor is normally a member of staff from within the Division of Nursing, Midwifery and Social Work.
 They will communicate with your practice assessor at regular intervals as required, having oversight of your progress in theory and practice.
 They will monitor both elements to ensure progress is being made, your assessment is fair, and you have had opportunities to progress.

 Your academic assessor, in collaboration with your practice assessor, will confirm and recommend your progression at the end of each part (year) of the course.